100% Jodi: Before You Choose Your Goals, Do This

 To explain away our lack of energy and lack of ability to focus and engage, we say things like “It’s because I’m getting older” or “I’ve just been so busy” or “the weather is bringing me down” or, “I think I have adult ADD.”

 At the end of the day you’re probably baffled by how tired you are and wonder how other people get the energy to get in a workout, go out with friends, or work on a hobby or project after dinner.
 While you are sitting on the couch watching TV because it’s the time you can check out and unplug from the day.

 What I’m going to tell you, and I want you to sit with this, is you have as much energy as all those people.
 You could also be waking up in the morning jumping out of bed, rocking your day and spending your evenings doing whatever you like, whatever you find fulfilling.

-What I have for you that will help you get back your energy is a Tolerations Detox Challenge.
+What I have for you that will help you get back your energy is a Tolerations Detox.

 You’ll do this process at your pace.
-You’ll have a couple of days in between each challenge to remove a couple of tolerations (or more if you’re so motivated).
+You’ll have a few days in between each challenge to remove a couple of tolerations (or more if you’re so motivated).
 Let me tell you, once you do a few you’re going to feel a difference and it’s going to feel great.

 If you are interested in playing along with this challenge go to womentakingthelead.com/tolerations to register.
-Let’s kick off the New Year with a bang and with an abundance of good energy.
-Go to womentakingthelead.com/tolerations to sign up for the Tolerations Detox Challenge.
+Let’s accomplish our goals with an abundance of good energy.
+Go to womentakingthelead.com/tolerations to sign up for the Tolerations Detox.